derekburgess/jaws/README.md

 ### Neo4j Docker Container

 The Neo4j setup really only supports 1 container/dbms running at a time ("captures"), the commands currently do not support passing all of the configurations needed.
 All of the commands do accept the `--database` flag, which defaults to "captures".
-Run the commands and operating a single container, ignoring the --database flag altogether, should work.
-Changing "captures" in the dockerfile and in commands below, will require passing that database name with every command.
+Operating a single container and running the commands, ignoring the --database flag altogether, should just work out of the box.
+Changing "captures" in the dockerfile and in the commands below, will require passing that database name with every command.

-From the JAWS root directory run:
+From the JAWS project directory run:

 `docker build --build-arg LOCAL_NEO4J_USERNAME --build-arg LOCAL_NEO4J_PASSWORD -t jaws_neodbms .`